getgrav/grav-learn/pages/05.advanced/02.debugging/docs.md

 {{ media['debugger-bar.png'].html }}

-This debugger bar is enabled by default but you can disable it along with other debugging options in the `user/config/system.yaml` file:
+This **debugger bar** is enabled by default but you can disable it along with other debugging options in the `user/config/system.yaml` file:

 ```
 debugger:
-  enabled: true                         # Enable Grav debugger
+  enabled: false                       # Enable Grav debugger and following settings
+  mode: detect                         # Mode tracy Debugger should be set to when enabled: detect|development|production
+  strict: false                        # Throw fatal error also on PHP warnings and notices
   max_depth: 10                        # How many nested levels to display for objects or arrays
   log:
     enabled: true                      # Enable logging
     timing: false                      # Enable timing logging
 ```

+>>> The Debugger **always** runs in Grav because we use it for logging and exception handling.
+However the **debugger bar** is controlled by the `enabled` option combined with the `mode` option.
+You must `enable` the debugger in the configuration for it to show at all, however, you can set the mode to `detect` to **enabled** on local hosts, and be **disabled** on production environments.

 Another great feature that Tracy provides, is the ability to use its `dump()` method.
 This provides a very easy to read way to display objects and variables.

 For example, in a plugin you might have something like:

 ```
-\Tracy\Debugger::dump(Registry::get('Config'));
+\Tracy\Debugger::dump($my_object);
 ```

 and this would display the following output: